An epicurean adventure to: South Africa

 - Tabasco - to taste

-- few grinds black pepper - to taste
+- black pepper to taste - to taste

 Instructions

-- Cook the pasta in salt water according to the package directions.
-Don't overcook it as it will continue absorbing the curry sauce it will be dressed with.500 gram uncooked, dry pasta
+- Cook the pasta in salted water according to the packet instructions.
+Don't overcook it, as it will continue to soften slightly once mixed with the curry dressing.500 gram (1 lb 2 oz) uncooked, dry pasta

-- Finely chop the red bell pepper and the onion.1 red bell pepper, 1 red onion
+- Finely chop the red bell pepper and onion.1 large red bell pepper, 1 red onion

-- Mix together the tomato sauce, vinegar, olive oil, sugar, curry powder, chutney, tabasco sauce and black pepper in a bowl.200 millilitre tomato sauce, 100 millilitre white vinegar, 100 millilitre oil, 180 millilitre granulated sugar, 5 teaspoons mild curry powder, 3 tablespoons fruit chutney, Tabasco, few grinds black pepper
+- In a separate bowl, mix together the tomato sauce, vinegar, oil, sugar, curry powder, chutney, Tabasco and black pepper until well combined.200 millilitre (¾ cup + 1 tbsp) tomato sauce, 100 millilitre (⅓ cup + 1 tbsp) white vinegar, 100 millilitre (⅓ cup + 1 tbsp) oil, 180 millilitre (¾ cup) granulated sugar, 5 teaspoons mild curry powder, 3 tablespoons fruit chutney, Tabasco, black pepper to taste

-- Add the chopped vegetables to the pasta.
-Mix well.
+- Add the chopped red pepper and onion to the pasta and mix well.

-- Transfer the curry noodle salad to a serving dish and finish off with a scattering of chopped parsley, basil or coriander if you prefer.
+- Transfer the curry noodle salad to a serving dish and finish with chopped parsley, basil or coriander, if using.

 Notes